Shadows of rotating black holes in plasma environments with aberration effects

-In order to standardize the results and facilitate their study, we will set the parameters of the different spacetimes according to the following scheme.
-Each of the proposed metrics has a single parameter $Q_p$ whose value can influence the shape and size of the shadow.
-These are the charge $Q$ in Kerr-Newman metric, the deviation $\eta$ in modified Kerr metric, the ratio $b$ in Kerr-Sen metric, the tidal charge $Q$ in braneworld case and the ratio $r_0$ in Dilaton case (in this last metric, we will take for simplicity $q=2r_0$, so that a single free parameter remains).
-From now on, we will refer to all of them by $Q$, which will refer to one or the other metric according to the context in which it is being used.
-In most cases there is a value $Q_{max}$ which is an upper bound for the allowed values for $Q$ in each metric.
-For metrics with no such bound (i.e. the modified Kerr and Braneworld case), the $Q$ parameter is expected to be relatively small, so we propose an artificial bound.
-Table \ref{tab:Qamax} shows the values for $Q_{max}$ that we will use depending on the metric.
+and characteristic charges $\{Q,\eta,b, Q^*,r_0\}$ associated to each one of the metrics.
+Note that some of these charges not have the same physical origin nor the same units.
+However, for each of the proposed metrics with a given mass $m$, we can associate a single{dimensionless} ``charge" parameter $Q_{(p)}$, whose value encodes their influence on the shape and size of the shadow.
+These are related to the electrical charge $Q$ in Kerr-Newman metric, the deviation $\eta$ in modified Kerr metric, the ratio $b$ in Kerr-Sen metric, the tidal charge $Q^*$ in braneworld case and the ratio $r_0$ in Dilaton case (in this last metric, in order to have only one parameter, we will take for simplicity the $q$ parameter as defined in Sec.\eqref{c3s2ss4} as $q=-2mr_0$, note also that for $Q^2_M<Q^2_E$, $r_0<0$, more precisely, for our choice we are taking $Q^2_M=\frac{-r_0}{4m-r_0}Q^2_E$).
+From now on, we will refer to all of them just by $Q_{(p)}$ corresponding to the dimensionless parameters associated to each of the metrics defined as follows {